-Manaksia Coated Metals & Industries Limited (MCMIL) is a prominent manufacturer and exporter of coated metal products.
-MCMIL manufactures Colour Coated Galvanised Steel and Plain Galvanised Steel, in coil & sheet forms.
-All value added steel products are manufactured in the company's facility in Kutch, Gujarat.
-Galvanised and Colour Coated Steel products are the new age building materials widely used in various applications for contraction, automotive, appliances and general engineering industries.
+Manaksia Coated Metals & Industries Limited (MCMIL) is a distinguished manufacturer and exporter of high-quality coated metal products.
+MCMIL specializes in the production of Pre-Painted Coated Galvanised Steel and Galvanised Steel products, available in both coil and sheet forms.
+These valueadded steel products are manufactured at the company's advanced facility located in Kutch, Gujarat.
+Galvanised and Pre Painted Steel products are integral to various sectors, serving as the new-age building materials extensively used in construction, automotive, home appliances, and general engineering industries.